When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Are Irises Associated With Death?

-Iris’s role as the gods’ messenger meant she also helped guide the dying to Hades (6).
-When her name became synonymous with the iris flower, they absorbed her symbolism and became associated with death and the underworld.
+Iris’s role as the gods’ messenger meant she also helped guide the dying to Hades (4).
+When her name became synonymous with the iris flower, they absorbed her symbolism.
+Greeks would often plant purple irises on the graves of women to summon the Goddess Iris to guide their souls to the afterlife.

 Feedback: Was This Article Helpful?